kbighorse/working-with-me/README.md

 ## Who Am I?

-I've been a professional software developer for over five years (my technical abilities are below).
+I've been a professional software developer for over six years (my technical abilities are below).
 I'm based in Chicago, Illinois in the Central time zone.
 My pronouns are she/her.
 18F is my first public sector job.
 My previous job was in e-commerce.
 I started here September of 2020.

 My main career goal is to do work and develop relationships that are meaningful, interesting, and impactful.
 In order to do this, I want to build a strong foundation of technical knowledge that goes beyond specific frameworks or trends.
 I also want to get to know a lot of people across all disciplines (especially ones that aren't mine).